 During the year MLKDC monitored and reviewed its performance against a set of Business Plan targets that were developed during the annual business planning process.
-At 31 March 2023, nine of the 10 targets were achieved, with one target delayed due to a requirement for political agreement.
+As at 31 March 2024, nine of the ten targets were achieved, with one target delayed due to a requirement for political agreement.